-Each batch of the same fabric design can look slightly different due to the varying colour tones and random marbling and bubbles effect.
+Each batch of the same fabric design can look slightly different due to the varying colour tones and random cracking effect.

-The ‘feather’ ankara fabric design printed in Ghana
+The ‘Feather’ (left) and ‘Big Bang’ (right) ankara fabric designs printed in Ghana

-The ‘zing’ ankara fabric design printed in Ghana
+The ‘Zing’ (left) and ‘Bonsu’ (right) ankara fabric designs printed in Ghana

-Kitenge founder, Sian, wearing an African print shirt and fabric wrapped around her waist when cooking Christmas dinner in Tanzania
+Kitenge Store founder, Sian, wearing an African print shirt and a piece of kitenge wrapped around her legs like an apron when cooking in Tanzania

-A sofa with African wax print fabric cushion covers
+African wax print fabric sofa cushion covers and curtains

-African print fabric can be washed by hand or in the machine in cold water (30 degrees is best) with similar colours.
-Use mild washing powder and a gentle machine setting such as ‘hand wash’.
+African print fabrics can be washed by hand or in the machine using cold water (30 degrees is best).
+Use a mild washing powder and a gentle machine setting such as ‘hand wash’.
 Line dry outside away from direct sunlight as it can cause the colours to fade.

 Read our guide on how to wash African print fabric.

-Tip: if you are planning to use the fabric to make clothing or cushions it is best to pre-wash in the machine first to prevent it from shrinking again in future washes.
+Tip: Planning to use the fabric to make clothing or cushions?
+First, pre-wash the fabric in the machine to prevent shrinkage in future washes.

-Ankara fabric can now be bought in various lengths (1 to 6 yards) from Kitenge’s African boutique online!
+Kitenge Store’s authentic ankara fabric can be purchased in various lengths (1 to 6 yards).
 Simply choose your preferred fabric(s) and add how many yards you would like to your basket.
-There may also be some fat quarters available for quilters and crafts people.
+There may also be some fat quarters available for quilters and craftspeople.

-Kitenge Store’s original, high quality fabrics are printed in Nigeria, West Africa, using locally grown cotton.
+Kitenge Store’s authentic, high-quality fabrics are printed in Nigeria, West Africa, using locally grown cotton.
 They are sourced from a family-run, small business in Tanzania, East Africa.

 Kitenge Store Founder, Sian, visiting our fabric supplier in Tanzania

-All fabrics are shipped promptly from Tanzania to worldwide destinations by recorded post.
-Delivery takes up to 10-14 days by recorded post or within 2-5 days by courier.
+All fabrics are shipped promptly from Tanzania (within 1-2 business days) to worldwide destinations by recorded post or courier.
+Delivery takes up to 10-14 days by recorded post or within 2-5 days by courier (DHL).